issahammoud/Sudoku-Solver/README.md

 # Sudoku-Solver
-I wrote this code several years ago but I want to share it.
+I wrote this code several years ago but I want to share it with you.
-It is written using Java and I used AWT and SWING for GUI. t should be updated later after applying MVC framework for a better communication with different classes.
+It is written in Java and I used AWT and SWING for GUI.
+It should be updated later after applying MVC framework for a better communication with different classes.